-Benign prostatic hyperplasia (aka BPH, benign prostatic hypertrophy, or an enlarged prostate) is a condition that affects men, principally over the age of 50.
+Benign prostatic hyperplasia (aka BPH, benign prostatic hypertrophy, or enlarged prostate) is a condition that affects men, principally over the age of 50.
 As men get older, the prostate gland naturally becomes enlarged.
 This can put pressure on the bladder and urethra, causing problems with urination.
-By 50 years of age 50% of men will have some degree of BPH and at 85, 75% will have BPH.
+By 50 years of age, 50% of men will have some degree of BPH and at 85, 75% will have BPH.
 The signs and symptoms of benign prostatic hyperplasia are related to urination because the enlarging of the prostate puts pressure on the urethra which decreases the flow of urine.
 Common symptoms include:

 - Decreased force of stream